Actor-Based Concurrent Language

 Actor-Based Concurrent Language (ABCL) is a family of programming languages, developed in Japan in the 1980s and 1990s.

 ABCL/1

-ABCL/1 (Actor-Based Concurrent Language) is a prototype-based concurrent programming language for the ABCL MIMD system, created in 1986 by Akinori Yonezawa, of the Department of Information Science at the University of Tokyo.
+ABCL/1 (Actor-Based Concurrent Language) is a prototype-based concurrent computing language for the ABCL MIMD system, created in 1986 by Akinori Yonezawa, of the Department of Information Science at the University of Tokyo.

 ABCL/1 uses asynchronous message passing among objects to achieve concurrency.
 It requires Common Lisp.
 Implementations in Kyoto Common Lisp (KCL) and Symbolics Lisp are available from the author.

 ABCL/c+

 An implementation of ABCL/c+ is available from the ACM.

 ABCL/R

-ABCL/R is an object-oriented reflective subset of ABCL/1, written by Professor Akinori Yonezawa of Tokyo Institute of Technology in 1988.
+ABCL/R is an object-oriented reflective programming (reflective) subset of ABCL/1, written by Professor Akinori Yonezawa of Tokyo Institute of Technology in 1988.

 ABCL/R2

 ABCL/R2 is a second generation version of ABCL/R, designed for the Hybrid Group Architecture.
-It was produced at the Tokyo Institute of Technology in 1992, and has almost all the functionality of ABCL/1.
+It was produced at the Tokyo Institute of Technology in 1992, and has almost all the functions of ABCL/1.
 It is written in Common Lisp.
 As a reflective language, its programs can dynamically control their behavior, including scheduling policy, from within a user-process context.